Blocking ads removes funding from us!

 With a diagonal of 6,6 inches, the OLED panel has a resolution of 19,8 x 9 pixels in the elongated 2.700:1.228 aspect ratio, which gives us 450 pixels pro inches and brings about a pleasantly sharp display of the content.
 In everyday life, individual pixels can never be seen and even compared to one Galaxy s21 ultra or OnePlus 9 Pro with an even higher resolution, hardly any significant differences can be found.

-One of my biggest criticisms of last year's predecessor was the 90 Hertz refresh rate, which displayed content considerably more smoothly than smartphones with only 60 Hertz, but for a flagship in 2020 I simply expected 120 Hertz like Samsung, OPPO and OnePlus.
-Fortunately, this point of criticism has finally been eliminated, because the screen of the P50 Pro supports a smooth refresh rate of 120 Hertz, which means that the panel can display 120 frames per second.
-As a result, all animations and scrolling look buttery smooth, which ensures a great user experience.
+One of my biggest criticisms of last year's predecessor was the 90 Hertz refresh rate, which displayed content much more smoothly than smartphones with only 60 Hertz, but for a flagship in 2020 I simply expected 120 Hertz like Samsung, OPPO and OnePlus.
+Thankfully, this criticism has now finally been eliminated, as the P50 Pro's screen supports a smooth refresh rate of 120 Hertz, which means that the panel can display 120 frames per second.
+This makes all animations and scrolling appear buttery smooth, which makes for a great user experience.

 The display is also convincing across the board in the remaining points, such as brightness and color reproduction.
 Thanks to the OLED technology, we are dealing with perfect black and contrast values and even the white value is excellent, even if the S21 Ultra leaves all the others behind in this respect.
 However, the difference is not big.
 Colors are reproduced extremely faithfully in the "Natural" mode, which is pretty much my favorite of all the flagships so far.
 Samsung and OPPO can't quite keep up here.
 On the other hand, if you like it a little more colourful, you can adjust the color rendering in the settings under "Display & Brightness". proeasily adapt to your own taste.

 The brightness is also first class, which is what you can expect for the price offered.
-In manual mode it is even visibly brighter than the S21 Ultra, My 11 Ultra or your own predecessor.
-However, if you switch to automatic mode, both Samsung and Xiaomi outperform the P50 Pro visible.
-Even so, I've never had it in direct sunlight Proproblems with readability and compared to P40 Pro+ it is also slightly brighter in automatic mode, which is extremely commendable.
+In manual mode it is even visibly brighter than the S21 Ultra, My 11 Ultra or its predecessor.
+If you switch to automatic mode, however, both Samsung and Xiaomi visibly outperform the P50 Pro.
+Nevertheless, I never had any problems with readability in direct sunlight and compared to the P40 Pro + it is also slightly brighter in automatic mode, which is extremely commendable.
 The viewing angle stability is completely okay, even if there is still a bit of room for improvement here.
 When tilted to the side, the display turns yellow - especially with white content - which is not the case with the predecessor.
 To be fair, however, it must also be said that Samsung, Sony and OnePlus also have slight weaknesses in this regard, but these are almost never noticeable in everyday life.

 Software - not Android, but HarmonyOS

-The software has a special feature, because what at first glance is very reminiscent of Android turns out to be the Chinese manufacturer's own operating system, namely HarmonyOS, on closer inspection.
-The biggest difference compared to EMUI is the changed control panel and notification bar.
-Here you probably got a little inspiration from Apple, because the idea is very similar to IOS.
-If you wipe down at the top right, you get to the so-called "control panel", which is referred to as the "control center" in IOS.
-All the necessary controls, such as WLAN, Bluetooth and the flashlight, are displayed here, and you can also control your music and display smart devices.
-If you swipe down from the left, you get to the notification bar, where all incoming notifications are displayed.
-Personally, I like the look of this solution very much because it makes everything look a little tidier than before, but I find it less practical because I have to constantly change my grip or use my second hand when I want to swipe down from the top left to get mine to see notifications.
-The P50 Pro is just a bit too big to be able to use it properly with one hand.
+The software has a big special feature, because what at first glance looks very similar to Android turns out to be the Chinese manufacturer's own operating system, HarmonyOS, on closer inspection.
+The biggest difference compared to EMUI is the modified control panel and the notification bar.
+They were probably inspired a little by Apple here, because the idea is very similar to IOS.
+If you swipe down from the top right, you get to the so-called "control panel", which is called the "control center" in IOS.
+All the necessary controls are displayed here, such as WiFi, Bluetooth and the flashlight, and you can also control your music and display smart devices.
+If you swipe down from the left, on the other hand, you get to the notification bar, where all incoming notifications are displayed.
+Personally, I like this solution visually because it makes everything look a little tidier than before, but I don't find it very practical because I constantly have to reach around or use my second hand if I want to swipe down from the top left to see my notifications.
+The P50 Pro is simply a bit too big to be able to operate it properly with one hand.

 Otherwise everything is actually like EMUI.
 The software is nicely clear, decorated with beautiful animations and equipped with some useful additional functions.
 For example, you can change the animation when unlocking using the fingerprint sensor integrated in the display, adapt the app symbols to your own taste and much more.
 There is also an excellent night mode and a first-class always-on display, which only appears when you look at the display, which works great and is an ingenious feature.